fentacoder/vidtogomvc/README.md

-This is the front end a movie metadata site that let's users search for specific movie titles and get information about them.
+This is the front end of a movie metadata site that let's users search for specific movie titles and get information about them.

 ## Available Scripts